LazZDev/lazaromasot/README.md

 # **👋 Hey there, fellow developers!
-Welcome to my GitHub world!
+Welcome to my GitHub world!👨🏻‍💻**
-I'm Lazaro! 👨🏻‍💻**

 💻 About me:
-I'm a passionate software developer with a love for building robust and user-friendly web applications.
+My name is Lazaro and I'm a passionate software developer with a love for building robust and user-friendly web applications.

 🚀 My Journey:
 My journey in software development has been exhilarating, and I've armed myself with an array of tools and technologies to bring my ideas to life.
 With a strong foundation in Python, I leverage its versatility to build scalable applications.